-My first-day handout to Improv 3 students, Humber College
+My first-day handout to Improv 3 students at Humber College - Bruce Cassidy

 We spend too much time in class sorting out technical issues (often, lack of familiarity with ‘other’ keys).
-Let’s get some ability to change keys quickly so we can concentrate on ‘the music’.
+Let’s get some ability to change keys quickly to concentrate on ‘the music.’
 Oh yes, and play assigned phrases over the range of your instrument.

-• Get a Theme Book. i.e. a loose leaf or preferably a bound music book that you can make notes in.
+• Get a Theme Book. i.e., a loose-leaf or preferably a bound music book to make notes.
 Paper is better than digital.
 Paper lasts – digital formats change regularly.
-In this book you can put ideas for songs, phrases that you want to practice – many musical related things.
+In this book, you can put ideas for songs and phrases you want to practice – many musical-related things.

 • Accuracy first and last – speed will come.

-• Doing something difficult? – just play the notes first, then apply the rhythm – slowly at first.
+• Doing something difficult? – play the notes first, then apply the rhythm slowly.

-• Keep a practice log – this really makes a difference if you want to improve.
+• Keep a practice log – this makes a difference if you want to improve.

-Horn players: • If you want the band to play softer then play softly and if they are good musicians they will turn down – if they never turn down don’t work with them.
+• If you want the band to play softer, then play softly, and if they are good musicians, they will turn down – if they never turn down, don’t work with them.
 Don’t try to match the level of those with an amp.
-Rock bands are a special case – be careful – hearing is a precious sense for us.
+Rock bands are a unique case – be careful – hearing is a precious sense for us.

 • Vibrato is not corny – unless applied mechanically or habitually.
 There is a wealth of expression there.
 Listen to how great instrumental stylists and vocalists use it.
-Music is the language of feeling and vibrato (and teasing the pitch) is an important element.
+Music is the language of feeling and vibrato (and teasing the pitch), an essential element.

-Guitarists: • play something in every key, or comp a song, within the same 5 frets across the keyboard.
-Then on one string in the same key on different strings.
-No fair just changing position to transpose – let’s get some chops.
+• Play something in every key or comp a song within the same five frets across the keyboard.
+Then, on one string in the same key on different strings.
+It’s not fair; it’s just changing position to transpose.
+Let’s get some chops.

-Vocalists: • Do you really know what key you want to sing this song in?
+• Do you know what key you want to sing this song in?
 Fake books are just fake books and not the authority on your voice.
-Also you should know different keys for a song depending on whether it is delivered in a high-energy or gentle setting.
+Also, you should know the different keys to a song depending on whether it is delivered in a high-energy or gentle setting.
 Just knowing your top and bottom comfort notes is not enough.

-• If possible avoid E and A unless playing with a guitar band or top pros. (horn players might screw up)
+• If possible, avoid E and A unless you are playing with a guitar band or top pros. (horn players might screw up)

-• If you sing a song in a non-standard key then you should have readable (charts (at least lead lines and changes) in concert, Bb and Eb at hand.
-‘At hand’ in this course means the if the syllabus says we are playing All The Things You Are then have parts for everyone that week, you’ll get to sing more.
+• If you sing a song in a non-standard key, then you should have readable (charts (at least lead lines and changes) in concert, Bb and Eb at hand.
+‘At hand’ in this course means that if the syllabus says we are playing All The Things You Are, then have parts for everyone that week, you’ll get to sing more.

-• Know the lyrics from memory to many common songs so you can sit in on demand. (or, at least, have them quickly at hand in your own book or on an iPad).
+• Know the lyrics from memory to many familiar songs so you can sit in on demand. (or, at least, have them quickly at hand in your book or on an iPad).

 • Remember brushes?
 These should be within easy reach.